animeshjajoo/csf301/README.md

 ## Real World Applications

 Haskell's adeptness in mathematical computations and its capacity to handle quantitative algorithms suggest that financial institutions like Jane Street or Goldman Sachs have in-house tools developed in Haskell for time series analysis, encompassing models like ARIMA.
 Haskell's functional design and strong mathematical underpinnings are well-aligned with the demands of quantitative finance, positioning it as a viable choice for implementing sophisticated forecasting models such as ARIMA within these organizations.
 Nevertheless, detailed insights into their internal methodologies and tools remain closely guarded proprietary information.

+Haskell's adoption in blockchain technology, notably seen in projects like Cardano, showcases its prowess in building robust, secure, and mathematically precise blockchain solutions.
+Its strong type system and reliability make it apt for smart contract development, formal verification, and research within the blockchain sphere.
+Haskell's role in enhancing security, reducing vulnerabilities, and fostering innovation underscores its significance in shaping the future of blockchain technology.

 ## Acknowledgments